 - Sewing Pins or Wonder Clips

 Using Allison’s tutorial was super fun and easy.
 The hearts came together easily.
+I knew they would be perfect for my Valentine’s Day Quilt!
 The fabric that I used for the hearts really worked well for the Fabric Panel in the middle.
 I used the medium size heart block to frame the bordered panel and it turned out cute!
 I would highly recommend using a Frixon Pen for the snowballing and also squaring up your hearts before you sew them together.
 That just makes for a nice and straight quilt top!
 I made several blocks and even had a few left over.

 I loved using my Juki 350QVP to finish this quilt.
 I also used my Quilting Disks to help me move the quilt under my needle.
 If you haven’t learned about my fantastic Long Arm Quilting Machine, you can read more about that HERE.
 I simply love using it!